Skip to main content

 Our investment

-The CEFC and global investment group CDPQ are creating a new $200 million sustainable agricultural platform to drive down emissions and improve sustainability across the sector.
+The CEFC and global investment group CDPQ have created a $200 million sustainable agricultural platform to drive down emissions and improve sustainability across the sector.

-The $150 million CDPQ investment in Wilga Farming (the platform) brings substantial new capital to spearhead the investment push needed to help Australian farming decarbonise while also boosting farm production.
+The $150 million CDPQ investment in Wilga Farming brings substantial new capital to spearhead the investment push needed to help Australian farming decarbonise while also boosting farm production.

-With an additional $50 million investment from the CEFC, the $200 million platform will be managed by Gunn Agri Partners, an established, mid-market sustainable agriculture manager with a strong commitment to improved sustainability across production systems and landscapes.
+With an additional $50 million investment from the CEFC, the $200 million platform is managed by Gunn Agri Partners, an established, mid-market sustainable agriculture manager with a strong commitment to improved sustainability across production systems and landscapes.

-The CDPQ and the CEFC have also acquired a minority stake in Gunn Agri Partners, to help shape future sustainable agriculture and natural capital strategies, catalysing the decarbonisation of Gunn Agri’s extensive existing portfolio.
+CDPQ and the CEFC have acquired a minority stake in Gunn Agri Partners, to help shape future sustainable agriculture and natural capital strategies, catalysing the decarbonisation of Gunn Agri’s extensive existing portfolio.

 The CEFC is also an investor in the Gunn Agri Transforming Farming Platform, alongside the global Kempen SDG Farmland Fund.